Starignus/PythonPractise/Week2/GPIO_Part1.md

 $ nano blinker.py
 ```

 4. Then, copy the next code in your text editor.
-This code assumes we have set up he circuit as we arranged above.
+This code assumes we have set up the circuit as we arranged above.

 ```python
 #!/usr/bin/env python